openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 -  Each class, instance, local variable, or array element is initialized with a *default value* (see :ref:`Default Values for Types`) when it is created.

-Otherwise, a variable is not initialized, and a :index:`compile-time error` occurs.
+Otherwise, the variable is not initialized, and a :index:`compile-time error` occurs.

 If an initializer expression is provided, then additional restrictions apply